DieSocialisten/Walls.io-API-Docs/README.md

 - `latitude`: The latitude this post was created at, or `null` if the position was not set.
 - `longitude`: The longitude this post was created at, or `null` if the position was not set.

+### Media types

+Walls.io posts have different media types and you can limit your search to these types using the `media_types` parameter.
+Valid media types are:
+- `text`: Posts that contain a `comment`, but no image or video.
+- `image`: Posts that contain a `post_image`, but no video.
+However, the `comment` field is still allowed in this media type.
+- `video`: Posts that contain a `post_video`.
+All other fields are also allowed in this media type, as long as it has a video.

 ### GET api/posts.*{format}*